jdevfullstack-tutorials/page-metrics/README.md

 But this one is not so useful.
 First, there is no total views, as in total from the very start.
-Second, visitors cannot see that, compared to YouTube, views are very important and its placed there below the video.
+Second, visitors cannot see that, compared to YouTube, views are very important and it's placed there below the video.

 Google Analytics is another option.
 But, first you need to turn your repo as a web page.
 Second, the setup